wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-24.&emsp;Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both.
+24. Miracles enable you to heal the sick and raise the dead because you made sickness and death yourself, and can therefore abolish both.
 ²*You* are a miracle, capable of creating in the likeness of your Creator.
 ³Everything else is your own nightmare, and does not exist.
 ⁴Only the creations of light are real.